You know what’s awesome? Having sex.

 Tit for meat

 So I think you can guess where this is going.
 The males have meat which they can decide to share or not, and they’re really horny.
-The females, on the other hand, aren’t as physically fit as the males so they can’t get meat or not as much of it, anyway — but they do have something the males want.
+The females, on the other hand, aren’t as physically fit as the males so they can’t get as much meat, but they do have something the males want.
 Namely, themselves.

 At least one estrous female was present in 64 of the total 90 successful observed hunts, and at least one anestrous female was present during 81 of the hunts.
 During this time, the team recorded 262 male to female meat transfers.
 How much and how often each male shared meat with each female varied considerably during the study, meaning each female received a different caloric benefit from each male.
 A total of 262 copulations were observed during the time the females were in estrus, in at least 30 different pairings.

 A female generally didn’t copulate with all the males, and the time they spent with each male varied considerably.
-Out of the 30 pairs that were observed copulating, in nine cases (30 percent) the male did not share meat with the female, while in 21 cases (70 percent) the male shared meat with the female throughout the entire study period.
+Out of the 30 pairs that were observed copulating, in nine cases (30%) the male did not share meat with the female, while in 21 cases (70%) the male shared meat with the female throughout the entire study period.
 The team accounted for factors such as social status or grooming, but meat sharing still remained a significant factor in mating success.

 So while chimpanzees don’t follow the clear-cut “I will pay you this for sex” behavior humans employ, males considerably improved their chances of copulating by sharing meat.